-- 1. Formative examinations consist of at least 20 questions and their dates and start times are published in the academic calendar. - 2.
-Formative examinations are not cumulative, i.e., the questions are only on material that was covered during the period since the previous examination (or the beginning of the term). - 3.
+- 1. Formative examinations consist of at least 15 questions and their dates and start times are published in the academic calendar. - 2.
+Formative examinations are cumulative, i.e., the questions are on material that was covered during the period since the previous examination and the start of basic sciences. - 3.
 Students review the examinations in the form of a group discussion in their small groups after the examination - 4.
 There are no make-up examinations for the formative examinations.